php-repos/phpkg-documentations/customization.md

   }
 }
 ```

-You can add as many as you need to map and Saeghe will make sure to resolve all of them in your application.
+You can have as many as you need to map and Saeghe will make sure to resolve all of them in your application.

 ### Config entry-points

 This config should point to your entry points files.
 For example, let's assume you have 2 entry points, one for HTTP requests and one for CLI requests.
-For HTTP requests, the file is in `{PROJECT_ROOT_DIRECTORY}/public/index.php` and for CLI, the entry file is `{PROJECT_ROOT_DIRECTORY}/cli-runner.php`.
+For HTTP requests, the file is in `{PROJECT_ROOT_DIRECTORY}/public/index.php`
+and for CLI, the entry file is `{PROJECT_ROOT_DIRECTORY}/cli-runner.php`.
 in this case, you need to define entry points as follows:

 ```json